aoblet/rsync/rsync.1.md

---checksum-choice=STR    choose the checksum algorithm (aka --cc) --one-file-system, -x    don't cross filesystem boundaries --block-size=SIZE, -B    force a fixed checksum block-size --rsh=COMMAND, -e        specify the remote shell to use --rsync-path=PROGRAM     specify the rsync to run on remote machine --existing               skip creating new files on receiver
+--checksum-choice=STR    choose the checksum algorithm (aka --cc) --one-file-system, -x    don't cross filesystem boundaries --block-size=SIZE, -B    force a fixed checksum block-size --bufferio-size=SIZE,    specify buffer length in byte for in and out fs block size (default 128K) --rsh=COMMAND, -e        specify the remote shell to use --rsync-path=PROGRAM     specify the rsync to run on remote machine --existing               skip creating new files on receiver